thadeetrompetter/vuco/readme.md

 ### `v-for`

 To iterate over a collection.
 The element that the directive is attached to, will be replicated.
-You will have access to the data for each iteration.
+You have access to the data for each iteration.
 The first element will be the data for the current iteration and the select element is the loop index.
 If you have sibling elements to render, wrap them in a template tag.